|Degrees:||B.A., M.A., Ph.D. (Toronto)|

 |Phone:||613-520-2600 x 3108|

-Aisha Geissinger completed her doctoral degree in Religious Studies from the University of Toronto in 2008.
-Her area of concentration was classical Quranic exegesis (tafsir) and Muslim intellectual history.
-From 2007 to 2009, she taught in the Religious Studies Department at Michigan State University.
-At present, she is writing a book on the textual functions of traditions (hadith/athar) attributed to early Muslim women that are quoted in classical Quran commentaries.
+Aisha Geissinger completed a doctoral degree in Religious Studies from the University of Toronto in 2008, with the areas of concentration in classical Quranic exegesis (tafsir) and Muslim intellectual history.
+Having taught in the Religious Studies Department at Michigan State University from 2007-2009 as a lecturer/assistant professor, Geissinger joined the Religion Program at Carleton in 2009.

 - The Quran and its exegesis